hannesgnann-hub/easyalias/linux_src/README.md

 ## Highlights

-- create, edit, and delete aliases through a UI
+- create and edit aliases through a UI, with 30-day recovery after deletion
+- pin favorites above the regular alias list
+- export all or selected aliases to a portable JSON backup and restore selected entries
 - detect existing aliases in the active shell startup file on first start and rescan them later from the header import button
-- expand optional Linux suggestions and add them with one click
+- browse 31 paginated Linux suggestions and add them with one click
 - choose files and folders with the native Linux picker
 - preview the generated shell command before saving
 - store `createdAt` and `updatedAt` for every alias